UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Verify before you act by hanging up and calling the official customer service number listed on your utility bill.

-Moving into a new home is stressful enough without the sudden threat of your power or water being shut off.
-Scammers rely on that fear and confusion to trick you into handing over money or personal information before you have time to process the situation.
+During extreme weather events or the busy holiday season, the last thing you need is a sudden, aggressive threat to shut off your home’s power or water.
+Utility scams are deceptive tactics used by criminals who impersonate local energy or water providers to steal your money and sensitive personal information.
+Scammers rely heavily on fear and confusion to trick you into handing over cash before you have time to process the situation.
 While fraud attempts are becoming incredibly sophisticated with modern technology, they almost always follow a predictable script.
-Whether you are dealing with an aggressive phone call or a suspicious email, we are here to help you recognize the warning signs of utility scams instantly.
-By learning how to identify utility fraud, you can hang up with confidence, protect your personal data, and keep your hard-earned money entirely safe.
+Whether you are dealing with a hostile phone call or a suspicious email, we are here to help you recognize the warning signs instantly so you can hang up with confidence, protect your personal data, and keep your hard-earned money entirely safe.

 Infographic listing five common red flags indicating a potential utility scam.